CharlotteGore/Planet/README.md

 A minimalist cross-browser library for drawing basic vector graphics in either Canvas, SVG or VML.

-Priority is Canvas, then SVG, then VML.
-In practice, it's Canvas for decent browsers, VML for IE.
+When choosing a rendering mode, the priority is Canvas, then SVG, then VML.
+In practice for modern browsers, it's Canvas for decent browsers, VML for IE.

 Implemented
 -----------

-Lines.
-You can draw lines.
-Be still your beating heart.
+Lines and Paths.
+This pretty much allows you to draw arbitrary shapes to the screen, with a single fill and/or stroke colour.

 Priorities
 ----------

-Utterly cross-platform, feature detectin' (not browser sniffin'), lightweight, simple interface, easy to deploy and use.
+Utterly cross-platform, feature detectin' (not browser sniffin'), lightweight (currently 5k compiled and minified), fast, simple interface, easy to deploy and use.

 Dependencies
 ------------